gregsherrid/google_scribe/README.md

 gem 'google_scribe'
 ```

-Complete the google sheets set up (below) and save the url generated on the last step.
+Complete the Google Scripts Setup (below) and save the url generated on the last step.

 Usage
 -----